Scottish foods: Fabulous Scottish cuisine to enjoy

 Available nationwide if you require a handheld full Scottish breakfast with any or all of the above ingredients popped into a soft white bun with lashings of butter.

-Traditional Scottish desserts
+Traditional Scottish sweet treats desserts

 The Scots do have a sweet tooth and are known for their buns and cakes full of dried fruits and currants.
 Think Dundee Cake with its topping of almonds and a myriad of dried fruits within.
 The Black bun is another kind of fruit cake and then there are the crumbles and pies.
 All of which are absolutely delicious.